RajeevAtla/emotion-detection/README.md

 uv run python scripts/run_tests.py --cov
 ```

+### Smoke CI Workflow

+The GitHub smoke workflow stages a synthetic FER dataset inside the runner's temporary directory before kicking off a one-epoch training run.
+To reproduce that behaviour locally without affecting your real FER dataset:

+1. Create a temporary directory outside this repository (e.g. `RUNNER_TEMP=$(mktemp -d)`).
+2. Copy `configs/smoke.json` to that directory and update `data.data_dir` so it points to the temp folder.
+3. Populate the temp folder with a handful of small grayscale images for each class (even one or two per class is sufficient).
+4. Run `uv run python -m src.main --config <temp>/smoke.json --output-dir runs --seed 0 --experiment-name smoke-local`.

+Keeping the synthetic data outside the tracked `data/` tree mirrors the CI setup and keeps your production dataset safe.

 Ruff enforces a 79-character max line length.
 Run `uv tool run ruff format` before committing to keep the repo consistent.